Cyrus McNeill in Confederate uniform, scanned from Harlee's Kinfolks.

 [Hector, son of Malcolm & Katie Torry McNeill] attended the public schools in the neighborhood and then went to school in Fayetteville and obtained a fair English education with little Latin and Greek.
 At his majority he moved to Ga. where he practiced law in Henry Co. for several years he succeeded well in his profession.
 In [On 28] April 1842 he married Miss Elizabeth George of Zebulon, Pike Co., Ga.
 In 1846 he became weary of law and turned his attention to dentistry in which profession he was fairly successful.
 He practiced in Macon, Griffin and Columbus Ga., and Chambersburg, Ala., and later at West Point, Ga.
 My father visited him in 1816 in Columbus on his return from Talledega Ala.
 No previous notice had been given of the visit and when my father walked into Dr McNeill’s office he was politely requested by the Doctor to have a seat.
 My father hesitated and said, ‘Let us shake hands and renew old acquaintences first,’ upon which he was recognized and greeted cordially.
 They raised a daughter and son.
 Blanche, the older, born in 1843, married a Texan from Brenham in 1865 and in 1866 they moved to Texas whither her father and mother and brother Charlie soon followed.
 End of Malcolm’s ch.

-Alexander, son of Godfrey McNeill, married Polly McEachern whose father [Daniel McEachern and mother- a McNeill] married Beatrice Torrey McNeill [Purcell], a widow.
+Alexander, son of Godfrey McNeill, married Polly McEachern whose father [Daniel McEachern and mother- a McNeill who was a daughter of James McNeill of Rockfish] married Beatrice Torrey McNeill [Purcell], a widow.
 [Daniel McEachern married 3 times.]

 They had two sons and four daughters already mentioned.
 Daniel [‘White’ Daniel], the eldest, married Barbara Smith [Dau. of Alex. & Mary Leach Smith], in 1822.
 They had eight children, viz, Alex G., the oldest son, volunteered in a Co. from Fayetteville and went to the Mexican war where he died.
 Douglas Smith, second son, died when 19 years old.
 John Calvin, third son, married a Miss Jones in Fayetteville, had one son and two daughters who are married and have large families.
 Wm.
 Henry, fourth son, moved to Columbus, Ga. in 1853.
 He was a fine mechanic.
 He married Miss Clara Pugh in Ala. and soon died.
 His widow now lives in Montgomery, Ala.
 Joseph, fifth son, married in Wilmington, N.C.
 Two children were born to him but both died.
 He lived [and died] in Raleigh during the Civil War.
 His widow married again.
 Mary Jane, the eldest daughter married Major J.P.
 McDougald of Fayetteville before the war.
+[She married James R. McDonald, not McDougald.
+James and Mary McDonald and their children are found in Atlanta and Memphis just as Cyrus claimed but he just got the last name wrong.]
 After the war they moved to Atlanta where he was City Auctioneer for several years.
 They then moved to Memphis Tenn. where he died in 1897 leaving four children- two sons and two daughters.

 Harriet Elizabeth, the third daughter, married Capt.
 Samuel Stradley of Greenville, S.C.
+[Samuel Stradley immigrated with his parents from England when he was a boy.]
 With four sons and two daughters living in Greenville, S.C.
 One son and two daughters are married.

-One of Alex McNeill’s daughters [Amanda] married a Mr. Buie and moved west.
-Another daughter married Archie Campbell.
+One of Alex McNeill’s daughters [Elizabeth "Betsy"] married a Mr. Buie and moved west.
+Another daughter [Catherine] married Archie Campbell [son of John Campbell of Campbell's Bridge and his wife Catherine].
 They live near Antioch and have a large family.
-[Was this daughter named Catherine??]

 Sarah married Hector Graham.
 They lived near James Conoly.
 They have no children.